rglaue/borgbackup_archive_purge/README.md

 be selected.
 The last available before or first available after the preferred day within this threshold period is chosen.

+1. `borg prune` only evaluates the archive pruning starting backwards from the day of execution.

+    `borg-purge-archives` allows for a starting date to be defined with the `--start-date` argument.
+Evaluation begins from the Starting date, and going backwards.
+Archives after the starting date are purged.

+    This is desireable if a copy of the repository is made somewhere, and the copy is intended to only hold a set of archives within a specific time span.
+An example would be if a borg repository is copied with rsync to an off-site location with the intention to only hold archives for the previous month.
+On the second day of the new month, say March 2, 2019, the repository is rsynced.
+Then `borg-purge-archives --start-date "2019-02-28" ...` is executed on the repository copy.

+   See the note below about the purging process and candidate archives.

 Of course `borg-purge-archives` is not as advanced as `borg prune`.
-The purge process currently only evaluates down to the day, and currently only recognizes timestamps of YYYY-MM-DD.
+The purge process currently only evaluates to the day (not hour, minute, second), and currently only recognizes timestamps of YYYY-MM-DD.

 ##### Motivation